MakeSchool-Tutorials/web-7-react-redux-tetris-app/P21-Moving-down-and-placing-blocks/content.md

   newState.score = score
   newState.isRunning = isRunning

-  // TODO: Check canMoveTo if not game over if (!canMoveTo(nextShape, newGrid, 0, 4, 0)) {
+  if (!canMoveTo(nextShape, newGrid, 0, 4, 0)) {
     // Game Over
     console.log("Game Should be over...")